solspace/php-instagram-feed-with-token-refresh/README.md

 # PHP Instagram Feed With Token Refresh

-This script grabs the most recent Instagram posts from a specified account so that you can display them on a website.
+This script grabs the most recent posts from the Instagram Basic Display API for a specified account so that you can display them on a website.
 It handles access token creation as well as refresh.

 ## Overview